 Then you will definitely like my classic puttanesca pasta sauce because it also contains tomatoes, black olives and capers.

-Serve this chorizo spaghetti sauce with al dente cooked pasta, a sprinkle with grated cheese.
+Serve this chorizo spaghetti sauce with al dente cooked pasta and a simple sprinkle with grated cheese.

 - 9 oz dry pasta (250 g)